oussemamili/Book-Management-Application/README.md

 • Implementation of Java RMI mechanism to enable remote access to book records and manage operations across distributed systems.

-• Used Technologie : Java
+• Used Technologie : Java.